ceyhunsen/mpu925x-driver/docs/source/modules/accelerometer.rst

 Full-Scale Select
 -----------------

-One can set accelerometer full-scale range of 2g, 4g, 8g and 16g.
+Accelerometer scale can be selected with this function and enum combination:

 .. doxygenfunction:: mpu925x_accelerometer_set_scale
 	:project: mpu925x-driver